18F/handbook/docs/policies/leave-telework-and-virtual-worker.md

 Before taking leave, be sure to:

 - Submit leave through [ALOHA](https://aloha.gsa.gov)
-- Update the 18F Out of Office Calendar
+- Update the CivicActions Out of Office Calendar
 - Notify your Engagement Manager, if you're on an outside project, so they can update Float
 - Submit correct Tock entries assigned to Annual Leave
 - Share via Slack, email or over media with folk how need to know, and make sure work is covered